 - Freedom of Expression

-The Director of Student Conduct and Community Standards / Judicial Administrator shall:
+The Director of Student Conduct and Community Standards / Student Conduct Administrator shall:

-- Act as the primary resource and liaison to members of the university community on matters pertaining to the administration of the university’s Student Judicial Code.
+- Act as the primary resource and liaison to members of the university community on matters pertaining to the administration of the university’s Student Conduct Code.

 - Advise students and others about disciplinary options for addressing problems resulting from student behavior within the university.